gregschmit/rxg-tools/curls/README.md

 # Curls

-These are fairly simple shell (`sh`) scripts that primarily use `curl` to interact with the rXg's RESTful API.
+These are fairly simple shell (`sh`) scripts that primarily use `curl` to interact with the rXg's RESTful API (and so can be called from any machine with the requisite environment (see below).

 ## Initial Setup